vertica/VerticaPy/docs/source/benchmarks_arima.rst

-.. tab:: More than 1 M
+.. tab:: More than 1M

   .. tab:: Training Run Time